-New research shows that an herb used in Ayurveda for thousands of years has been found to inhibit this very enzyme and offer powerful support against age-related concerns.
-Read on to learn more about how this herb that was used for joint support for thousands of years is now the focus of cutting edge modern research.
+New research shows an herb used in Ayurveda for thousands of years has been found to inhibit these very factors and offer powerful support against age-related concerns.
+Read on to learn more about how this herb, used for joint support for thousands of years, is now the focus of cutting-edge research.

 5-LOX: The Aging Enzyme

-The typical American diet may be the problem.
-Foods such as red meat, duck, poultry, eggs and dairy products – along with high-glycemic carbohydrates – are high in omega-6 fatty acids, which convert to arachidonic acid in the body.
+What is the cause of 5-LOX?
+It may be the typical American diet.
+Foods such as red meat, duck, poultry, eggs, and dairy, along with high-glycemic carbohydrates, are high in omega-6 fatty acids, which convert to arachidonic acid.

-According to experts, the optimal ratio of omega-3 to omega-6 fatty acids is 4:1, however the standard American diet can be as much as 25 times higher in omega-6 fatty acids than omega-3’s.
-In the presence of high levels of arachidonic acids, the body reacts by converting them into the 5-LOX enzyme.
+According to experts, the optimal ratio of omega-3 to omega-6 fatty acids is at least 4:1.
+Sadly, the standard American diet can be as much as 25x higher in omega-6 fatty acids than omega-3s.
+In response to high levels of arachidonic acid, the body produces the 5-LOX enzyme.

-In certain quantities, arachidonic acid is essential and very beneficial for the body.
-It helps build cell membranes, regulates and mediates the inflammation response, supports a healthy immune system, helps maintain skin health and the normal clotting of the blood.
+In certain quantities, arachidonic acid is essential and beneficial.
+It helps build cell membranes, regulates and mediates inflammation, fights infections, supports skin health, and helps with blood clotting.
 The problem comes when arachidonic-producing foods are eaten in excess.
-This stimulates the conversion into the aging enzyme 5-LOX, which can result in the production of leukotrienes.
-(2)
+This stimulates overproduction of the aging enzyme 5-LOX, resulting in production of proinflammatory molecules called leukotrienes.3

-While dietary changes may help reduce the production of LOX-5 and help neutralize the potential for these related health, concerns, it is challenging for many Americans to stick with these changes long enough to make a significant impact.
+While dietary changes may reduce production of 5-LOX and help harness its damaging inflammatory effect, it is challenging for many Americans to stick with these changes long enough to make a significant impact.

 Boswellia: Joint Health and Far Beyond

-Fortunately, a fragrant resin called Boswellia (Boswellia serrata) or Indian Frankincense – which has been used for thousands of years in Ayurveda for joint, muscle and gut health – has demonstrated inhibitive properties against the 5-LOX enzyme.
+Fortunately, a fragrant resin called boswellia (Boswellia serrata) or Indian frankincense, used for thousands of years in Ayurveda for joint, muscle, and gut health, has demonstrated inhibitive properties against the 5-LOX enzyme.

-The herb is rich in boswellic acids.
-One of these acids, called AKBA (3-acetyl-11-keto-betaboswellic acid), was shown to bind directly to the 5-LOX enzyme, which suggests the potential to shield the body from excess production of leukotrienes.
-(9)
+Boswellia is rich in boswellic acids.
+One of these acids, called AKBA (3-acetyl-11-keto-betaboswellic acid), was shown to bind directly to 5-LOX, which suggests protection from leukotriene production.12

-1. Boswellic acids have been found to support the health of the joints, muscles, colon, and lungs.
-(9, 10)
+Boswellic acids have been found to support health of joints, muscles, colon, and lungs.12,13

-3. Boswellic extracts stimulate brain receptors called TRPV3, which support healthy mood.
-(18)
+- Boswellic extracts stimulate brain receptors, called TRPV3, which support healthy mood.18